cocos/cocos-docs/en/components/videoplayer.md

 Likewise, you can also register `meta-loaded`, `clicked`, `playing` events, and the parameters of the callback function for these events are consistent with the `read-to-play` parameters.

+## Support platform

+Because different platforms have different authorization, API and control methods for VideoPlayer component.
+And have not yet formed a unified standard, only **Web**, **iOS**, and **Android** platforms are currently supported.
+If you need to use VideoPlayer on the WeChat Mini Game, you can refer to the [WeChat Mini Game API Documentation](https://developers.weixin.qq.com/minigame/en/dev/api/media/video/wx.createVideo.html).

 <hr>

 Continue reading [WebView Component](webview.md).